S-BDT: Distributed Differentially Private Boosted Decision Trees: Scalable distributed learning

-Our distributed learning extension trains a global ensemble $E$ that is shared amongst $k$ users with distinct private training datasets $D_1, D_2, ..., D_k$.
+Our distributed learning extension for \dpgbdt{} builds on prior work \cite{Maddock_2022}.
+We train a global ensemble $E$ that is shared amongst $k$ users with distinct private training datasets $D_1, D_2, ..., D_k$.
 We assume the existence of a secure bulletin board that provides each user with the same set of hyperparameters.
-The full protocol is described in ~\Cref{alg:distributed_learning_client}.
+We utilize secure aggregation \cite{secure_aggregation_bonawitz,secure_aggregation_bell}, a protocol for privately computing the sum of vectors $A = \sum_{u=1}^{k} W_u$.
+The full protocol of distributed \dpgbdt{} is described in ~\Cref{alg:distributed_learning_client}.